 Question 8 in our WeAsk.tv series is one that seems fairly simple.
-However, there are more working parts than you might expect to this ridiculously simple question.
+However, there are more working parts than you might expect.

 What are stock photos?

 I’ll admit that, at first, I assumed the answer was common knowledge.
 But why would it be?
 Of course, I would think it’s common knowledge, I work with stock photos on an almost daily basis when building sites for clients, but many, many more people have little to no reason to utilize them at all.
-So, it makes sense this would be a natural question.
+So, it makes sense to be confused or have questions.

 I hope to lift a bit of this confusion by explaining what they are and how you can use them on your site.
-I’ll also point you to some places where you can find stock photos, explain the difference between free and paid options, and illustrate how using stock photos incorrectly actually cost me thousands of dollars!
+I’ll also point you to some places where you can find them, explain the difference between free and paid options, and illustrate how using stock photos incorrectly can cost you thousands of dollars!

 What are Stock Photos?

-Stock photos are images, often created by professional photographers, sold for a fee.
-Some stock photos are called royalty-free images because you don’t have to continue to pay a fee every time you use them.
-But don’t let that fool you!
+Stock photos are images, often created by professional photographers, sold for a one-time cost.
+They are sometimes called royalty-free images because you don’t have to continue to pay a fee every time you use them.

 Each stock photo comes with a different license which can vary depending on whether you are using the image for personal or commercial purposes.
-Some are free-to-use because they’ve been placed in the Public Domain while others have specific attribution requirements and fees.
+Some are free-to-use because they’ve been placed in the Public Domain while others have specific attribution requirements.
 Sometimes these licenses can be murky.
-Make sure to read and understand the license requirements for a stock photo before using it.
+So, keep in mind that royalty-free does not mean totally free.

 Where Can I Find Stock Photos?

 I use iStock for my photos.
 It’s owned by Getty images and is one of the most popular sites for stock photos.
-You can purchase images one off and it also works on a credit system.
-You buy the credits on a subscription basis and apply credits toward the purchase of an image.
+It works on a credit system.
+You buy the credits and can apply them toward the purchase of an image.
 Some images cost more than others, but on average you will pay around $10 per image.
-You’ll save a bit when you purchase a subscription.
+You can also save a bit through an image subscription based on how many photos you might need per month.

 Shutterstock is another popular option.
 It works in a similar fashion to iStock with credits and prepaid image pack plans.
-The prices are quite a bit cheaper here, but I’ve found that iStock has higher quality images and larger selection which is why I still prefer them.
+The prices are quite a bit cheaper here, but I’ve found that iStock has higher quality images which is why I still prefer them.

 There’s also Photodune which is even cheaper with images averaging around $2.
 But again, you are sacrificing quality and selection.

 Of course, it doesn’t get cheaper than free, and there are plenty of those options as well.
 While free, the selection at Pexels is going to be incredibly limited compared to paid options.
-Check out my video above where I give examples of the differences in quality and selection.
 Also, you must do your homework to ensure that the images are free-free and not just royalty-free.

 Which brings me to a warning…